 SAUDI ARABIA: On the Saudi currency dollar peg and doubts about Aramco's IPO in 2017.

-TURKEY: I was skeptical about Turkish equities after the 2016 coup attempt despite a pitch from Turkish CEOs who visited me and editors at Barron's.
+TURKEY: Skepticism on Turkish equities after the 2016 coup attempt despite a pitch from Turkish CEOs who visited Dimitra and two editors at Barron's.

 Return to Dimitra DeFotis homepage I Dimitra DeFotis film documentary I Dimitra DeFotis on LinkedIn